apache/druid/docs/querying/dart.md

 :::

-Dart is a profile of the MSQ engine that runs SELECT queries on Brokers and Historicals instead of on tasks.
-The Brokers act as controllers and the Historicals act as workers.
+Dart is a query engine that runs SELECT queries on Brokers and Historicals instead of on tasks.
+It is a profile of MSQ in which Brokers act as controllers and the Historicals act as workers.

 Use Dart as an alternative to the native query engine since it offers better parallelism, excelling at queries that involve: